 This 1,310-acre facility is highlighted by two stunning designs, The Brute and The Highlands.
 In fact, The Highlands is the only course in the state to be co-designed by Pete Dye and Jack Nicklaus and is a tribute to the great inland-links-style courses of Scotland.
 The Brute is aptly named as 68 monstrous bunkers and massive, undulating greens dot the 7,200-yard track.
 The 600-plus room Grand Geneva Resort & Spa was renovated in 2010 and is replete with a full-service spa, five on-site restaurants, and their adjacent Timber Ridge Lodge and Waterpark (great for kids).

 Conveniently located less than two hours north on I-43, Destination Kohler is comprised of four championship courses and one five-diamond resort, The American Club.
-Whistling Straits is recognized around the world, thanks to hosting three PGA Championships (2004, 2010, 2015) and the upcoming 2020 Ryder Cup.
+Whistling Straits is recognized around the world, thanks to hosting three PGA Championships (2004, 2010, 2015) and the now 2021 Ryder Cup, due to its postponement because of the coronavirus pandemic.
 My recommendation: Take advantage of their Dye-Albolical Stay and Play Package that includes rounds on all four properties (Blackwolf Run River, Meadow Valleys, The Irish Course at Whistling Straits, and the aforementioned Whistling Straits) combined with a three-night stay at the palatial American Club.
 Within the American Club resides The Horse and Plow, a laid-back restaurant/bar with the finest cheese curds in the state.
 Visit americanclubresort.com/packages to view all of their packages.

 Erin Hills, Erin

-Erin Hills captured the attention of the golf world last year when it hosted the 117th U.S. Open won by Brooks Koepka.
+Erin Hills captured the attention of the golf world in 2017 when it hosted the 117th U.S. Open won by Brooks Koepka.
 Since then, the Michael Hurzan/Dana Fry design has been implementing a series of cool promotions to keep them in the forefront.
 Overnight guests can now play the Kettle Loop, a five-hole rotation played from different tee boxes and yardages than the Championship layout or the brand-new lighted 62,000-square-foot Drumlin Putting Course.
 Overnight guests also have access to their ultra-cool caddie barn, complete with dart boards and ping pong and pool tables.
 Talk about an exclusive behind-the-scenes experience you can’t find anywhere else.